 More specific headings (e.g., names of countries) may also be useful; e.g.,

 Egypt - Civilization - To 332 B.C.

 What about call numbers?
 The call number is another lead to related works.
-You can browse the shelves physically as well as in Acorn (the latter option shows you what's in the Annex or checked out).
+You can browse the shelves physically as well as in Library Catalog (the latter option shows you what's in the Annex or checked out).

 Call numbers for the Ancient Near East are most often in the DS (Asia) and PJ (Oriental Languages and Literature) ranges, but may also be found in BF (Psychology), BL (Religion), BS (Bible), DT (Africa), HQ (Family, Marriage, Women), KL (Law), and N (Fine Arts).

 A cautionary note: books with more than one subject can only be located in one place so may not be placed on the shelves beside other books on the topic.